 Minty herbs are usually really good in salads that incorporate fruit, and bee balm is no exception.
 The edible flowers are beautiful and are fun to include as a garnish, or you can use the leaves.
 It also works well in dressing recipes that would use oregano.

-If you like to make your own spice blends in the kitchen with homegrown herbs, you definitely want to keep bee balm around.
-You can use it as the main ingredient, to feature it’s unique flavor, or use it in smaller amounts to add interest to other blends.
+If you like to make your own spice blends in the kitchen with homegrown herbs, you definitely want to keep this herb around.
+You can use it as the main ingredient, to feature its unique flavor, or use it in smaller amounts to add interest to other blends.

 I really want to make bee balm flower cookies, although my plants haven’t spread enough to make a big flower harvest just yet.
 I’ve seen them used in breads (yum!) and they would also make a stunning cake or cupcake garnish.
 The leaves would also make a lovely ingredient in herbed breads or savory baked goods.

 Minty, citrusy bee balm is a no-brainer for agua frescas and infused waters made with fresh fruit and herbs.
-Melon and bee balm, berry and bee balm- Actually, I can’t think of a single fruit that bee balm wouldn’t compliment.
+Melon and bee balm, berry and bee balm- Actually, I can’t think of a single fruit that this herb wouldn’t compliment.
 And probably several veggie garden additions, too, like cucumber.
 Here’s my own recipe for a bee balm, watermelon, and cucumber infused water!